SoftwareEngineeringTeam3/Corona-Vaccine-Community/README.md

 Initiated by  Vaccination Expectation Person

-communicates with vaccination Completion Person, Medical Advisor
+communicates with Vaccination Officials, Medical Advisor

 **flow of events:**

 1. Vaccination Expectation Person activates "ask and answer question" through CVC.

    1-1.
-CVC forwards the form that submitted to CVC by Vaccination Expectation Person to Vaccination Completion Person.
+CVC forwards the form that submitted to CVC by Vaccination Expectation Person to Vaccination Officials.

-2. vaccination Completion Person answers the questions of the prospective Vaccination Expectation Person , and additional mutual questions and answers are made.
+2. Vaccination Officials answers the questions of the prospective Vaccination Expectation Person , and additional mutual questions and answers are made.

 3. Vaccination Expectation Person get the information they need.

-**Entry condition:** Vaccination Completion Person has completed the vaccination certification.
+**Entry condition:** Vaccination Officials has completed the vaccination certification.

 **Exit condition:** Vaccination Expectation Person get the information they need.